14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

-But watching a birds behavior can also help confirm a certain species and comes in handy many times among birds that closely resemble each other.
+But watching a birds behavior can also help confirm a particular species and comes in handy many times among birds that closely resemble each other.

 How does the bird move?
-Does it flick it’s tail?
+Does it flick its tail?
 Does it bob up and down?
-This can all be very useful!
+This information can be very useful!

 I have to credit the very helpful website “All About Birds” for some of the inspiration and help for this section.
 Please check out the below two articles from their site to explore in more detail.

-Have you practiced and mastered these 4 basics?
+Have you practiced and mastered these four basics?